 The cost of the two-week program is $725 for Level I, and $875 for Level II.
 Full and partial need-based tuition waivers are available for both levels; we hope that no student will let financial difficulty prevent them from applying.
+Tuition waivers will be awarded to students with strong applications who cannot attend the program without financial assistance.
+In the application, students will have the opportunity to briefly describe their financial circumstances and state the amount they could afford to pay, if any, if accepted into the program.
+No tax returns or other documentation is required.

 The Common Young Writers Program is a two-week (Monday-Friday) online creative writing program for high school students (rising 9-12).
 Taught by the editors and editorial assistants of Amherst College’s literary magazine, the summer 2020 course will focus on the short story.
 Through writing exercises and contemporary reading assignments from The Common, we will introduce students to the building blocks of fiction (scene, character, plot, image) and guide them through the process of writing and revising their own short stories.